Nate Lowe Player Props: Rangers vs. Rays

 Nate Lowe At The Plate

+- Lowe leads Texas with an OBP of .366 this season while batting .277 with 51 walks and 61 runs scored.

-- Among qualified hitters in MLB play, he ranks 33rd in batting average, 21st in on-base percentage, and 73rd in slugging.
+- Among qualified hitters in MLB, he ranks 36th in batting average, 21st in on-base percentage, and 74th in slugging.

-- In 38.3% of his games this season, Lowe has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.
+- Lowe has driven in a run in 36 games this season (37.9%), including 10 games with more than one RBI (10.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.